 Report By: Susanne Millar, Chief Officer

 Contact: Pat Togher, Assistant Chief Officer, Public Protection and Complex Needs

 Phone: 0141 276 5756

 Clinical and Professional Quarterly Assurance Statement

 Purpose of Report: To provide the IJB Finance, Audit and Scrutiny Committee with a quarterly clinical and professional assurance statement for noting.

-Background/Engage information that has been provided to, and subject to the scrutiny of, the appropriate governance forum within the HSCP.
+Background/Engagement: The quarterly assurance statement is a summary of information that has been provided to, and subject to the scrutiny of, the appropriate governance forum within the HSCP.

 The outcome of any learning from the issues highlighted will then be considered by relevant staff groups.

-Governance Route: The matters contained within this paper have been
+D 1 T

-Governance Route.
-The matters contained within this paper have been previously considered by the following group(s) as part of its development.
+Governance Route: The matters contained within this paper have been previously considered by the following group(s) as part of its development.

 HSCP Senior Management Team □

 Council Corporate Management Team

-Health Board Corporate Management Team
+Health Board Corporate Management Team □

 Council Committee

 Update requested by IJB □

 Other

 Not Applicable ⊠

+Becommon detions.
+The LID Finance Acadis and Complian Consults of the Compliant Consults of the Consults of the Compliant Consults of the Consults of the Compliant Consults of the Consults of the Consults of the Consults of t

 Recommendations: The IJB Finance, Audit and Scrutiny Committee is asked to:

 a) consider and note the report.